-The investigative process begins with a formal written complaint signed by the Complainant outlining the allegations and requesting the university investigate the allegations.
-The Title IX Coordinator reviews the allegations to determine if the alleged conduct if occurred as alleged falls under the Title IX regulations.
+outlining the allegations and requesting the university investigate the allegations.
+The Title IX Coordinator reviews the allegations to determine if the alleged conduct, if occurred as alleged, falls under the Title IX regulations.
 If the allegations do not fall under the jurisdiction of Title IX per federal Title IX mandates, the Title IX Coordinator will dismiss the complaint and refer the complaint to the appropriate process (if applicable).
 The Complainant may request to appeal this decision to the Title IX Coordinator to dismiss a complaint under Title IX.

-In cases where the Title IX Coordinator determines it is necessary to proceed with an investigation into reports received when the Complainant does not wish to proceed as a named party in the investigation, the Title IX Coordinator will sign the complaint and issue a formal Notice of Investigation outlining the allegations.
+In cases where the Title IX Coordinator determines it is necessary to proceed with an investigation when the Complainant does not wish to proceed as a named party in the investigation, the Title IX Coordinator will sign the complaint and issue a formal Notice of Investigation outlining the allegations.